Pathway to Prevention Study

 What will study participants be asked to do?

-Screening involves a simple blood test that can identify the presence of autoantibodies that signal an increased risk for the disease.
+Screening involves a simple, and free blood test that can identify the presence of autoantibodies that signal an increased risk for the disease.
 TrialNet has established screening sites throughout North America.
 Please contact us to learn more about the study.
 We try to make screening as convenient as possible.
 To make an appointment, find a screening location near you, or to request a test kit, call toll free -877-343-2377.